 But here’s the thing.
 It’s no coincidence that “Creator Maker’s Project,” which captured fans’ hearts, was held during the same period.
 From August 15 to September 3, for about three weeks, under the name “Creator Festival,” creators from various creative fields met with fans Wadiz Wadiz and Wadizthe Wadizspace.

-Want to listen in? 👂
+Want to join us? 👂

-This is the Creator Festival venue!
+This is the Creator Festival!

 I’ll be your open door!